 - a.
 Training records include a verification of training effectiveness. - b.
-Educational materials. - 3.
-Serious conditions that will result in a severe finding: - More than 5% of the workers are not trained within 30 days of the hire date.
+Educational materials. are not trained within 30 days of the hire date.

 A.M.3 Communications Labor

 A.M.3.1 An adequate and effective ongoing two-way communication process with workers and internal and external stakeholders, where relevant or necessary, is established to obtain feedback on operational labor practices and conditions and to foster continuous improvement.